 Some common questions to avoid asking include:

 Ideally, you’d avoid any question that might present any sort of hiring bias, either conscious or unconscious.
 Most people aren’t aware of any bias they might have, so it’s best to avoid situations and questions that will reveal potentially sensitive information.
-In other words, does the question assist in you identifying whether the candidate can do the job?
+In other words, does the question assist you in identifying whether the candidate can do the job?
 If not, the rule of thumb would be not to ask it.

 It’s essential to end all interviews with ample time for the candidate to ask their own questions.
 Generally, at least 5-10 minutes for an entry-level position, more if it’s a senior or executive-level position.
 Often, the calibre of questions the candidate asks can tell you just as much as the answers they provide to your questions.

 For example, if the interviewee jumps straight to asking about holidays or whether they can wear jeans in the office on Fridays, this may indicate their priorities may not align with yours.
 On the other hand, if they ask questions about company initiatives, values, and direction, then chances are they’re thinking at a higher level.